 “A perfect specimen,” it said, “we can proceed.”

 The escort approached Teryn.

 “Who are you?”
 Teryn asked.
 He didn’t truly expect an answer.
-He was used to his questions being met with silence, but the man-thing replied.
+He was used to his questions being met with silence, but the machine-man replied.

 “I am a monster that was once a man.
-A shared nightmare.”
+A nightmare you will soon know.”

 When he came to, he was standing before a mirror.
-His vision slowly focused and he heard his voice without speaking.
+His vision was blurred but slowly coming into focus.
+Then he heard his voice though he never said a word.

 “I must thank you for setting me free,” his body said.

 His mind was foggy.
 His eye surveyed the room looking for explanations.
 His body stepped toward him.